syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Dim entity As Entity = paragraph.ChildEntities(i)

-'A Paragraph can have child elements such as text, image, hyperlink, symbols, etc.,
+'A Paragraph has child elements such as text, image, hyperlink, symbols, etc.,

-'decide the element type using EntityType
+'Decides the element type by using EntityType

 Select Case entity.EntityType

 Case EntityType.TextRange

-'Replacing the text with another
+'Replaces the text with another

 Dim textRange As WTextRange = TryCast(entity, WTextRange)